Last Updated on

 Sibling rivalry starts soon after the second child is born and it will continue all through their growing years.
-They compete for everything: from parent’s attention to toys, anything that is shared between them could be a potential area of conflict.
+Siblings compete for everything: from parents’ attention to toys, anything shared between them could be a potential area of conflict.
 In a way, it is healthy as they will learn to compete, share and reach compromises.
 These qualities can help them in dealing with relationships later in life.
 Some reasons for this rivalry can be:

-- Jealousy – Being the first born, your toddler is used to getting your undivided attention.
-Now they will have to share you with another individual who is pretty much incapable of doing anything and is completely dependent on you.
+- Jealousy – Being the firstborn, your toddler is used to getting your undivided attention.
+Now they will have to share you with another individual who is pretty much incapable of doing anything and is entirely dependent on you.
 It can make your child feel neglected as this new entrant in the family now gets all the attention.
 As they grow, the jealousy can flare up as you ask them to share their toys, room, bed, clothes, books, etc.

-- Comparison – It is very common for parents, family friends or relatives to make comparisons between siblings.
-It could be a comparison based on their physical appearance or temperament, nature, communication, mannerism, hobbies, eating habits, skills, etc. This could make them feel lesser compared to their sibling and can be a cause of long-lasting rivalry.
+- Comparison – It is very common for parents, family, friends or relatives to compare siblings.
+It could be a comparison based on their physical appearance or temperament, nature, communication, mannerism, hobbies, eating habits, skills, etc. This continuous comparison could make them feel lesser compared to their sibling and can be a cause of long-lasting rivalry.

 - Individual temperament – Every child is unique and will have a different temperament.
-Their mood, disposition, adaptability, etc. will form a part of their individual personality.
-It will play important role in how they will get along with others.
-Some kids are introverted and may not be bothered by sibling taking up attention.
+Their mood, disposition, adaptability, etc., will form a part of their personality.
+It will play an essential role in how they will get along with others.
+Some kids are introverted and may not be bothered by their sibling taking up attention.
 Others may require extra love, care, and attention.
-The conflicting personalities may because of resentment.
-The same personality traits can be a reason of conflict as both kids will want a similar amount of attention.
+The same personality traits can be a reason for conflict as both kids will want a similar amount of attention.

-- Special need / Unwell child – Sometimes, a child could have special needs because of ill health, slow learning, emotional needs or physical disability.
-This will need the parent to dedicate more time to them and may be a reason for the other child to be jealous of their sibling.
+- Special needs / Unwell child – Sometimes, a child could have special needs because of ill health, slow learning, emotional needs or physical disability.
+This will require the parent to dedicate more time to them and maybe a reason for the other child to be jealous of their sibling.

-- Evolving needs – In most families, the younger child will inherit things used by older sibling making them feel jealous of being unable to get new things.
+- Evolving needs – In most families, the younger child will inherit things used by the older sibling, making them feel jealous of being unable to get new things.
 Similarly, the older sibling may have a special attachment to their belongings and not be ready to share them.
 As they grow up, they will develop a sense of individuality and may resent taking care of their sibling or sharing household responsibility.
-They will not want to play with someone of a different age group and may be looking forward to spending more time with their own friends.
+They will not want to play with someone of a different age group and maybe looking forward to spending more time with their own friends.

 - Role Models – Your kids will learn from you.
-Ensure that you set right examples, if you resolve conflicts with your partner in a respectful way, they will learn same.
-If you are aggressive in their presence, be assured of a similar behaviour from them.
+Ensure that you set the right examples; if you resolve conflicts with your partner in a respectful way, they will learn the same.
+If you are aggressive in their presence, be assured of similar behaviour from them.

 Sibling Rivalry Between Toddler And Baby

-When you are unable to handle your toddlers’ rival attitude towards the new born, you will want to curl up in a corner and cry.
-You are already going through post-partum stress and your toddler’s hostile behaviour can add to your misery.
+When you are unable to handle your toddlers’ rival attitude towards the newborn, it can get frustrating.
+You are already going through post-partum stress, and your toddler’s hostile behaviour can add to your misery.

 Think from the child’s point of view.
 It is a stressful time for them too.
-They will find it tough to accept the new born as a part of life.
-They are used to getting undivided attention and they are being robbed of this privilege.
+They will find it tough to accept the newborn as a part of life.
+They are used to getting undivided attention, and they are losing this privilege.
 They will show their discomfort by misbehaving, yelling, shouting, crying.
 Some could go to the extent of making unnecessary demands, stealing, breaking things, hurting the baby or even themselves.
-They can be annoyed by the constant crying of the newborn or simply the fact that you are dedicating more time to the baby.
+They can be annoyed by the newborn’s constant crying or merely the fact that you are dedicating more time to the baby.
 Their demands could be as silly as being carried on the lap, rocked on their crib, using a sippy cup, eating baby food or sleeping next to you.